Bellinger's grand slam propels Dodgers past Giants 5-1 - WHIZ News

+“It feels really good.
+It feels good to put the right swing on the ball and see the results,” Bellinger said.

+Bellinger batted .281 (62 for 221) with six homers and 31 RBIs against the Giants from 2017-20.
+Going into his fourth at-bat of the night though, he was 5 for 73 in regular-season games against the Dodgers’ longtime NL West rival since the start of last season.

-Bellinger connected on a curveball over the plate from Sam Long (1-3) with two outs and an 0-2 count for his seventh career grand slam.
+With two outs and an 0-2 count, Bellinger connected on a curveball over the plate from Sam Long (1-3) on the sixth pitch of the at-bat for his seventh career grand slam.

+“I got down 0-2 really quick.
+When you don’t try to do too much, good things happen,” Bellinger said.
+“In that situation, I was seeing the ball well and put a good swing on it.”

+Manager Dave Roberts continues to show confidence in the 2019 NL MVP despite his struggles the past two seasons.
+Bellinger is hitting .208 this season and has a .187 average since the start of last year.

 Mookie Betts and Freddie Freeman each had two hits for the Dodgers, who are an NL best 32-13 at home this season.